stoenescubogdanalex/program/courses/backend/databases/week1/session-plan.md

 ### EXERCISE 1: Database Creation (10/15 minutes)

-Using the ERD from the previous exercise, trainees need to write CREATE TABLE statements for storing users and tasks with statuses.
+Trainees should now create their own `tasks.sqlite3` database under the `databases/database` directory in their assignment repo.
+Using the ERD from the previous exercise, trainees need to write suitable CREATE TABLE statements for storing users and tasks with statuses.

 ```sql
 CREATE TABLE user (